Some examples of non-central moderate deviations for sequences of real random variables: An example with maxima of i.i.d. random variables in the MDA of Gumbel distribution

 \section{An example with maxima of i.i.d. random variables in the MDA of Gumbel distribution}

 In this section we consider the following example.

 \begin{example} Let $\{X_n:n\geq 1\}$ be a sequence of i.i.d. real random variables, with common distribution function $F$.
-We assume that $\omega_F$ defined in Example \ref{ex:minima} is equal to infinity and that $F$ is strictly increasing in a neighborhood of $\omega_F$, with a strictly positive density $f$ there.
+Let $\omega_F$ be as in Example \ref{ex:minima}, and assume that $\omega_F=\infty$.
+We also assume that, for $x$ large enough, $F$ is strictly increasing with positive density $f$.
 Moreover let $w$ be the function defined by